Is Ballard Power Systems Inc. (BLDP) a Keeper?

 BLDP’s Market Performance

-BLDP stocks went down by -7.31% for the week, with a monthly drop of -16.14% and a quarterly performance of -2.37%, while its annual performance rate touched 1.33%.
-The volatility ratio for the week stands at 3.86% while the volatility levels for the past 30 days are set at 4.88% for Ballard Power Systems Inc..
-The simple moving average for the period of the last 20 days is -4.87% for BLDP stocks with a simple moving average of -30.04% for the last 200 days.
+BLDP stocks went up by 3.66% for the week, with a monthly drop of -3.35% and a quarterly performance of 14.19%, while its annual performance rate touched 11.36%.
+The volatility ratio for the week stands at 5.79% while the volatility levels for the past 30 days are set at 4.97% for Ballard Power Systems Inc..
+The simple moving average for the period of the last 20 days is 4.05% for BLDP stocks with a simple moving average of -24.42% for the last 200 days.

 Analysts’ Opinion of BLDP